clivetong/Talks/ProbabilisticAndApproximate/README.md

 - Save resources for order of magnitude estimates (Morris)
 - Some algorithms are too complicated to implement, and it's easier to get it right most of the time (Skip Lists)
 - Too much data means we might prefer an approximate answer (Count-min sketch, Bloom filters)
+- Estimate the number of distinct elements you've seen (HyperLogLog)
 - And in the future, with Quantum you'll get an answer and have to check it (and then try again)

 ---